Grant Park Music Festival

 The Grant Park Music Festival (formerly the Grant Park Concerts) is a ten-week classical music concert series held annually in Chicago, Illinois, United States.
-It features the Grant Park Symphony Orchestra and Grant Park Chorus along with guest performers and conductors, and claims to be the only free outdoor classical-music concert series in the US.
+It features the Grant Park Symphony Orchestra and Grant Park Chorus along with guest performers and conductors, and is one of the only free outdoor classical-music concert series in the US.

 The Festival is a non-profit organization.
-The Festival has been a Chicago tradition since 1931, when mayor Anton Cermak suggested free concerts to lift spirits of Chicagoans during the Great Depression.
+Live performances have been a Chicago tradition since 1931, when mayor Anton Cermak suggested free concerts to lift spirits of Chicagoans during the Great Depression.
 The tradition of symphonic Grant Park Music Festival concerts began in 1935.

 The Festival was previously held at the Petrillo Music Shell in Grant Park, but moved to the Jay Pritzker Pavilion in the Millennium Park section of Grant Park for its 70th season, in 2004.
-It has occasionally been held at the Harris Theater.
+Concerts are occasionally held at the Harris Theater.
 Over time, the Festival has had various financial supporters, three primary locations, and one name change.
-It has sometimes been nationally broadcast and has consistently enjoyed the efforts of many of the world's leading classical musicians.
-Recently, its organizers have agreed to release some of the Festival's concerts to the public on CD.
+During its ten-week season, the Festival features a weekly live broadcast series on WFMT, and has consistently engaged many of the world's leading classical musicians.
+The Festival boasts a number of commercially released recordings including one Emmy nominated release.